-- "Managing Incidents and Cases" on page 197
+- Managing Incidents and Cases

-- "Managing Child-Welfare Incidents" on page 198
+- Managing Child-Welfare Incidents

-- "Managing Suspects and Groups" on page 199
+- Managing Suspects and Groups

 Managing Incidents and Cases

 An agent at a call center for a police department receives a call from a local citizen who wants to report a disruptive gathering at a nearby home.
 She creates an incident report and assigns an incident investigator.